 Cotton and Wood

 Like any friction fire, this method takes a bit of time and practice (and arm strength, too), so be patient.
 You might wear your cotton down before you get it to smolder.
-This method takes a lot of trial and error, so practice frequently if you wanna master it.
+This is one of the more complicated ways to make fire, so practice frequently if you wanna master it.

 What do you get when you expose some steel wool to a 9V battery?
 Fire.

 This fire-starting method is practically a no-brainer.
 All you have to do is touch the points of the 9V battery to some fluffed-up steel wool, and it should burst into flames.
 No need for friction or any additional ways to start a fire—just make sure to use extra fine steel wool and have a nice tinder bundle waiting nearby.
 You can also use other flammable materials like dryer lint to light a fire using this technique.